derpyzza/river/SPEC.md

 foreach defer match label
 public private sticky
 new delete namespace macro
-impl interface import as from with is
+impl interface import as from with is mut

 ## Notes